CUSTOMER SERVICE REPRESENTATIVE III (BILINGUAL)

 - Ability to manage a high level of detail with accuracy.

 - Ability to handle multiple assignments to accomplish work within deadlines.

-NOTE: Interpreter Pay - Employees of the Municipal Court shall be eligible for a premium of $1 per hour while performing interpreter duties (Spanish to English and vice versa) during court proceedings.
+The starting salary (6HN) is $37,830 and the resident incentive starting salary for City of Milwaukee residents is $38,965.
+NOTE: Interpreter Pay: Employees of the Municipal Court shall be eligible for a premium of $1 per hour while performing interpreter duties during court proceedings.

 The City of Milwaukee provides a comprehensive benefit program that includes the following:

 - Health and Dental Insurance

 - Onsite Clinic Services